Line to Region

 Steps

 1. Open the line dataset in the map.
-With the current line layer selectable, select one or multiple line objects.
+With the current line layer selectable, select one or more line objects.

 2. In the Features tab's Feature Editing group Gallery control, click the Line to Region button in the type conversion group to open the Line to Region dialog.

-3. In the dialog: Select target datasource and dataset for storing new region objects.
-Two saving modes are available: save to existing dataset or create new region dataset.
+3. In the dialog: select target datasource and dataset for storing new region objects.
+Two saving methods are available: save to existing dataset or create new region dataset.
 Parameters include:

-• Target Datasource: Set the datasource for storing result dataset.
+• Target Datasource: Specify the target datasource for result dataset.

 • Target Dataset: Select existing region or CAD dataset to store new region objects.

-• Delete Source Object: If the line object layer is editable, check this box to delete selected objects from source dataset.
+• Delete Source Object: When source line layer is editable, check this box to delete selected objects from source dataset.

-4. Click OK to complete the conversion from line objects to region features.
+4. Click OK to complete conversion from line to region features.

 Notes:

-• Each line object generates a single region object.
-Composite line objects will generate composite region objects.
+• Each line object generates one region object; composite line objects generate composite region objects.

-• Straight lines cannot be converted to region objects.
-If selected line objects contain straight lines, the output window will prompt that the straight line objects failed to convert.
+• Straight lines cannot be converted into region objects.
+If selected line objects contain straight lines, the output window will indicate that the straight line objects failed to convert.